-Sandal season is drawing to a close, but I’m still wearing my lush gold Salt-Water Sandals at every opportunity.
+Sandal season: the best time of the year, right?
+I’m wearing my lush gold Salt-Water Sandals at every opportunity.
 I’ve been eyeing them up for years now, but have always been put off by the sizing.
 They are known for having unusual sizes, and the fact they aren’t readily available to try on makes it tricky to find the right sized Salt-Water Sandals.

 Salt-Water Sandals had a sale on recently, and as I knew I’d be spending a lot of time on the beach in St Ives, I decided to treat myself.
 They have a print off sizing guide which I used, but as you have to pay for postage, but not returns, I hedged my bets and bought three pairs, so I could send two back.